 To be honest, I'm really happy to see the rear end of September.
 I suspect that most people are.

 While there were a few good moments in the month, September was a month that I will remember because of two things (not including the other stuff I've had to deal with).
 First, the pain that I'm in.
-Second for the bed bug infestation in my house.
+Second, the continuing COVID-19 pandemic.

 Anyway, here's hoping that October is a better, more comfortable month, and that winter doesn't strike too early or too hard at all. ::knock on wood::